Cafe Conversations:

 Unlike Philosophy for Children, there is very little written on the theory and practice of public participatory philosophy, or cafe philosophy.
 Its role or potential role in civil discourse and the collective deliberation required of democracy has not been closely thematized.
 The plan with the book is to include not only critical reports on the practice from various parts of the world, but to raise more general and theoretical questions, including questions of method, norms of reasoning, the role of disensus and consensus, and the tensions between hospitality and criticality, among other issues.

-Anvil Press plans in 2020 to bring out a volume on participatory philosophy in the public sphere.
+Rock’s Mills Press is bringing out this volume on participatory philosophy in the public sphere in September 2024.
 Covering the early years of the SFU program and its regional counterparts, the book examines the problems, progress and prospects of philosophy in local cafes.
 There are also attempts to place the local phenomena in broader historical and theoretical contexts.
 Perspectives from long-running philosophy cafes elsewhere in the world are also represented.
 Philosophically speaking, the simple activity of reasoning together in a cafe is of interest to democratic theory, epistemology, social philosophy, philosophy of education.
 The complex problem of articulating the norms of reasoning that best ensure conversational success (which might be variously conceived) is also addressed here.
 Considerations of the future of public participatory philosophy round out the volume

 Included are articles tracing the founding and development of public participatory philosophy institutions in BC; selected forms of cafe philosophy elsewhere in history or the world; a deeper history of the cultural phenomena of reasoned conversations on public affairs and social issues; discussion of the role of civil discourse in theories of democracy and political philosophy; an examination of the nature of typical café conversations; transcriptions of actual conversations (or annotated transcriptions of past events); critical and expository pieces on particular philosophers (e.g. Shaftsbury, Dewey, Habermas, Foucault, A.S.
 Laden, etc.) whose ideas have influenced forms of dialogue; inquiries into key ideas in logic of dialogue, such as the role of consensus and disensus, the conflict between hospitality and criticality; new forms of participatory philosophy that have emerged in response to challenges in the way of shared critical conversations; future speculations; and much else besides.